chun-eric/infosecprogram/README.md

 ## Step 3 - Developing Security Policies, Procedures and Standards

+* Draft Policies: Create documents that define the organization’s stance on managing various information security aspects, such as access control, data encryption, and physical security.
+* Set Standards: Develop detailed standards that describe how policies will be implemented in specific areas like network security protocols, software development, and disaster recovery.

+<br/>

+## Step 4 - Adding security controls

 * Technical Controls: Deploy firewalls, antivirus software, intrusion detection systems, and other technologies to protect information systems.
 * Physical Controls: Secure physical access to buildings and computer rooms.
 * Administrative Controls: Implement training programs, conduct background checks, and establish security governance.

-<br/>

-## Step 4 - Adding security controls

 <br/>